George West (rugby league): Career records

 George "Tich" West holds British rugby league's and the Challenge Cup's "most tries in a match" record, he scored 11-tries in Hull Kingston Rovers' 73-5 victory over Brookland Rovers ARLFC (in Maryport, Cumberland) in the 1905 Challenge Cup match at Craven Street, Kingston upon Hull (Brookland Rovers ARLFC had relinquished home advantage) on Saturday 4 March 1905, he also previously held British rugby league's and the Challenge Cup's "most points in a match" record with 53-points; he scored 11-tries and 10-goals in Hull Kingston Rovers' 73-5 victory over Brookland Rovers ARLFC (in Maryport, Cumberland) in the 1905 Challenge Cup match at Craven Street, Kingston upon Hull (Brookland Rovers ARLFC had relinquished home advantage) on Saturday 4 March 1905, this was extended by Chris Thorman to 54-points; he scored four tries and 19-goals in York City Knights' 132-0 victory over Northumbria University in the 2011 Challenge Cup at Huntington Stadium, York (Northumbria University had relinquished home advantage) on Sunday 6 March 2011, these 54-points were scored in the 4-point try era which would have been worth "only" 50-points back in the pre-1983–84 season 3-point try era.

 Outside of rugby league

 George "Tich" West was the landlord of The Lichfield Arms Hotel (aka The Red Lion), 30 Toll Gavel, Beverley c.
 1921–27.

-Genealogical information

-George "Tich" West's married Mary Jane Carter in 1904 in Beverley.
-They had a daughter, Mary West, born in 1912.